cgraves09/cryptoBot/README.md

 Version 1.0.0

 ## App Rundown
-### CryptoBot is an CLI App Node.js application to automate trading of cryptocurrencies.
+### CryptoBot is an CLI Node.js application to automate trading of cryptocurrencies.

 ## Packages, Node, Axios